Blogs

 Comparison reporting: quantifying system improvement

 Reliability work lives across two time horizons: the acute horizon of incident response, and the chronic horizon of system health (over weeks and months).
-Many teams struggle to connect those horizons because it takes time to create credible before-and-after views.
+Many teams struggle to connect those horizons because it takes significant time to create credible before-and-after views.

 ARI includes a dedicated Comparison Report feature that provides a side-by-side view for a system across different time periods to analyze health and performance changes.
 That comparative perspective helps teams understand system evolution and measure long-term stability.